PFAS analysis script

 • often small to negative mass defects.

-The annotation of this information to profiles during a project calculation with enviMass is based on a comparison script and further inputs in the compound tables and Settings, as described in the below section on usage and data inputs.
-This results in a .csv-file export containing all annotated information, and a search tag which can be used for profile filtering; both of which is described in the results section further below.
+The annotation of this information to profiles during a project calculation with enviMass is based on a Comparison script and further inputs in the compound tables and Settings.
+This results in a .csv-file export containing all annotated information, and a search tag which can be used for filtering out the relevant profiles, and as described in the below sections.

 → Back to topic overview.